API#

 Path to structural / anatomical data used for registration.

-if true, force a new registration even if existing shifts are found in ops.npy.
+If True, force a new registration even if existing shifts are found in ops.npy.

-if true, force roi detection even if an existing stat.npy is present.
+If True, force ROI detection even if an existing stat.npy is present.

-- dff_window_sizeint, default 10
+- dff_window_sizeint, optional

 Percentile to use for baseline F₀ estimation in dF/F calculation.

-If true, saves ops as a JSON file in addition to npy.
+If True, saves ops as a JSON file in addition to npy.

 - **kwargsdict, optional